oshibka404/ozorn.in/src/content/blog/line-jumps.md

 ## LineJumpCalculator

 There was a problem.
 Line, just as any other board object in Miro, is an independent entity unaware of other objects.
 This way it can be packaged, loaded lazily, well tested, et cetera.
 Isolation is good.
-However, in order to display a jump, line has to know where it intersects another line.
+However, in order to display a jump, a line has to know where it intersects another line.
 Therefore, it should have some information about other lines and some logic in place to check whether it intersects them.
 But then we would lose the independence of each line.
 Not good.
 So we decided to have an external entity able to take any lines on the board and check some of them for intersections.
 That was the conception of `LineJumpCalculator`.

 Solution: